French Way from Roncesvalles to Logroño

 Of course!
 The Camino de Santiago is completely suitable for pilgrims who decide to travel alone.

 If you prefer to have an individual room, either because you travel alone or because you prefer privacy, at Good Way Santiago we offer you this option.
-You can reserve all your nights in individual rooms for an additional cost.
 Due to the high demand for these rooms, we recommend you make the reservation in advance.

 On the Camino de Santiago you will find many pilgrims traveling alone.
 Some will reach the Camino on their own, while others might separate from their companions due to the difference in walking pace.
 Either way, don't worry: the Camino is very well signposted, so you won't have problems following it on your own.

 Most routes on the Camino de Santiago are done in self-guided mode, which allows you to advance at your own pace.
-We will provide you with a complete itinerary, which includes maps and details about the places of interest at each stage.
-This itinerary will be sent to you a month before the start of your Camino.
+We will provide you with a detailed itinerary of each stage, which will be sent to you fifteen days before the start of your Camino.

-We will send you the complete itinerary and all the documentation for your trip (accommodation reservations, luggage transfers, etc.) by email a month before your departure.
+We will send you the complete itinerary and all the documentation for your trip (accommodation reservations, luggage transfers, etc.) by email 15 days before your departure.

-At Good Way Santiago we design each stage of the Camino taking into account the needs of our pilgrims, so you can travel the distances comfortably according to your physical level and the days you have available.
+At Good Way Santiago, we design each stage of the Camino taking into account the needs of our pilgrims, so you can walk comfortably according to your physical level and the days you have available.

 Regardless of whether you are a sedentary person or if you exercise regularly, it is important to prepare yourself physically for the Camino de Santiago.